iohnio/HW-11-Print-out-data-in-ascii-hex/README.md

 # HW#11 Print out data in ascii hex

 ## Files Included:
-main.asm: the assembly source code for the version without the subroutine main_ec.asm: the assembly source code for the version with the subroutine (extra credit)
+main.asm - the assembly source code for the version without the subroutine
+main_ec.asm - the assembly source code for the version with the subroutine (extra credit)
-makefile: automates the build process
+makefile - automates the build process
-README.md: this documentation
+README.md - this documentation

 ## Description:
 This program takes an array of bytes (inputBuf), converts each byte into its two-character ASCII